steipete/steipete.com/_posts/2020-05-26-jailbreaking-for-ios-developers.md

 # SSL Kill Switch

 [SSLKillSwitch 2](https://github.com/nabla-c0d3/ssl-kill-switch2) is a tweak to disable SSL certificate validation on device.
-This is useful to see what data apps send via a MITM proxy.
+This is useful to see what data apps send via a MITM proxy such as [Charles](https://www.charlesproxy.com/).

 - Install PreferenceLoader (dependency) and the [Filza](https://filza.net/) (File Browser) on Cydia
 - Download the [latest version from GitHub](https://github.com/nabla-c0d3/ssl-kill-switch2/releases) (deb file).